Flipside Finance

 View full Key Levels section →

-Looking at the full picture for HSBC Holdings plc (HSBA): extension is slightly above average (61st percentile), momentum is slightly above average (57th percentile), flow is slightly above average (62nd percentile), volatility is slightly below average (32nd percentile).
+Looking at the full picture for HSBC Holdings plc (HSBA): extension is slightly above average (61st percentile), momentum is neutral (53rd percentile), flow is slightly above average (64th percentile), volatility is slightly below average (45th percentile).
 No dimension is showing an extreme reading right now.
 The indicators are not pointing to either a high-opportunity or high-risk setup — it is a wait-and-watch environment.

 Conclusion